 The AICPA has established the Personal Financial Specialist (PFS) credential for CPAs who specialize in personal financial planning.
 This designation can only be acquired by CPAs who are AICPA members, have business experience and lifelong learning within the five-year period preceding the date of application in addition to passing a comprehensive financial planning exam.
 Personal Financial Specialists strive to demonstrate their knowledge, skill and experience by earning this exclusive credential.
 For further information on how to obtain the PFS credential, please visit the Personal Financial Planning web site.

 - What is a Certified Information Technology Professional (CITP)?

 A Certified Information Technology Professional (CITP) is a CPA that has earned recognition for his or her unique ability to bridge the gaps between business and technology.
 The AICPA credential encourages and recognizes excellence in the technology-related services provided by the profession.
 The AICPA offers the tools, training, and support for CPAs to become technologically adept and to benefit the business and academic communities they serve.
-Please visit the Information Technology section for further information.
+Please visit the Information Management and Technology Assurance section for further information.